-Updated: 1 March 2021
+Updated: 19 April 2021

 Latest Government Advice

-21 June – Potential date for the removal of all legal limits on social contact, with the final closed sectors of the economy reopened - such as nightclubs.
+June 21st - Potential date for the removal of all legal limits on social contact, with the final closed sectors of the economy reopened - such as nightclubs.
 The government will also review the need for face masks and social distancing.
 This will influence work-from-home guidance.

-For more information please click here.
+For more information on the roadmap out of lockdown, please click here.

 Our office teams are still working remotely so we encourage you to use email or our website to communicate with us.
 Please visit the Help section of our website where you will find helpful guidance and be able to do things like make a maintenance request.
 If you need to email us, please make sure your email includes your name, phone number and customer reference number.
 We will respond as promptly as we can in the current circumstances.

-In line with the government’s Coronavirus advice, building maintenance workers are permitted to continue attending sites – while practising social distancing.
+In line with the government’s latest Coronavirus advice, building maintenance workers are permitted to continue attending sites – while practising social distancing.
 As large numbers of people are at home, the requirement for building safety, cleaning and maintenance is even greater than normal.
 Site attendance will continue unless and/or until the Government’s advice changes.
 We are grateful to these service people who continue to serve the development and community during these challenging times.
 We ask that you show your appreciation, while remaining conscious of the social distancing requirements.